antonypaulson/SQL_revision/README.md

 # SQL_revision
-Revision of core SQL topics:
+Revision of core SQL topics by working on the famous Northwind database.:
 - SELECT
 - FROM
 - INNER JOIN